-Deciding what to order at a restaurant in Barcelona is challenging enough as it is, and the language barrier you'll often come across at authentic restaurants only makes the choice more difficult.
+Deciding what to order at a restaurant in Barcelona is challenging enough as it is, but the language barrier you'll often come across at authentic restaurants only makes the choice more difficult.
+From various fish dishes, to tapas style finger foods and desserts, the Catalan cuisine is delicious but very complex if you don't exactly know what you're ordering.
 This handy food dictionary will help guide your classic Catalan cuisine choices (so you're not too caught off guard when your food arrives).
 Just as important, though, is how to ask for your coffee: here's where to find out what you'll get when you order five Barcelona café mainstays.

 Bacallà a la llauna

 Spanish: Bacalao 'a la llauna'

 English: Cod 'in a tin'